Genetically modified mammal: Mice

 Genetically modified mice are often used to study cellular and tissue-specific responses to disease (cf knockout mouse).
 This is possible since mice can be created with the same mutations that occur in human genetic disorders, the production of the human disease in these mice then allows treatments to be tested.

 The oncomouse is a type of laboratory mouse that has been genetically modified developed by Philip Leder and Timothy A. Stewart of Harvard University to carry a specific gene called an activated oncogene.

 Metabolic supermice are the creation of a team of American scientists led by Richard Hanson, professor of biochemistry at Case Western Reserve University at Cleveland, Ohio.
 The aim of the research was to gain a greater understanding of the PEPCK-C enzyme, which is present mainly in the liver and kidneys.

-In 4 March, 2025, Colossal biosciences announced they had successfully bred a "woolly mouse" as part of their ongoing efforts to produce the first genetically modified elephant calf with mammoth characteristics by the end of 2028.
+In 4 March 2025, Colossal Biosciences announced it had successfully bred a "woolly mouse" as part of its ongoing efforts to de-extinct the first woolly mammoth calf by the end of 2028.